MichaelXavier/HollaBack/README.md

 ======
 This project is not nearly complete.
 Features implemented so far:

-* Very simple email server using a vendored copy of rumbster.
 * Scheduler which pulls emails off the queue at the appropriate time.
 * Poller that transports messages from the mail server into the Redis backend.
 * Date/time parsing that is almost 100% compatible with followup.cc, minus